DavidBarts/Jacarsdec/README.txt

 So, assuming I'd be using 1-channel input, the command for my computer would be:
     java -cp jacarsdec.jar name.blackcap.jacarsdec.Main 1 0

+If the results seem unsatisfying, the gain may need to be adjusted on your audio input.
+This can be done via your computer's audio control panel or possibly via the --gain option (note that the latter only works on audio devices that support setting the gain; not all do).

+The best way to set the gain is to run Jacarsdec with the --verbose option; this will log the minimum, maximum, mean, and number of samples in each chunk of data read from the audio card.
+Note that the digitized audio is represented by floating point numbers between -1.0 and 1.0.
+Try adjusting the gain so that the maximum and minimum values get close to -1.0 and +1.0 respectively but do not actually reach these values.

-You'll probably want to put this command in a batch file or a shell script so you won't have to specify the input information "by hand" each time.
+You'll probably want to put the resulting invocation command in a batch file or a shell script so you won't have to specify the input information "by hand" each time.

 If your input device has multiple channels (the most common case being a stereo input, which has separate left and right channels), then you may